 Neutrogena Day & Night wipes are a very specialized type of cleansing wipe.
-Catering to those who want a quick and fluid method for removing makeup, these wipes are it.
-General cleaning ability for dirt and sweat is notably above average, but not as good as some others.
+Catering to those who want a quick method for removing makeup, these wipes are it.
+General cleaning ability for dirt and sweat is notably above average but not as good as some of the others.
 This product is dermatologist tested and is relatively affordable.

 Durability and versatility are where these wipes begin to fall to the bottom of the ranks.
-We found these wipes more likely to rip than others we tested, and using them to cleanse the whole body is overwhelming due to the strong fragrance, which might be offputting to some.
+We found these wipes more likely to rip than others we tested, and using them to cleanse the whole body is overwhelming due to the strong fragrance.
 It gave one tester a mild headache, particularly the night wipes.
-They also leave an oily residue after use.
+They also seem to leave an oily residue after use.
 We feel they are meant to supplement the at-home routine and are best used for makeup removal, as per their design.

 Bliss Lemon and Sage Wipes are a unique cross between a deodorant and a standard wet wipe.
-Despite our initial hesitations at the sound of the lemon and sage combination, we enjoy the fragrance.
+Despite our initial hesitations at the sound of the lemon and sage combination, we do enjoy the fragrance.
 The smell isn't too feminine, which is excellent for those not desiring the stereotypical flower perfume.
-However, it does smell like traditional deodorant.
-Although not quite the best, these wipes are sufficient for cleansing and makeup removal.
+It actually does smell more like a traditional deodorant.
+Although not quite the best at cleaning, these wipes are sufficient at it and makeup removal as well.

 Burt's Bees Sensitive Facial Cleansing Towelettes are a fruity take on the natural wipe.
 We love that they are FSC-certified (the fiber is from responsible sources) and cruelty-free.
 The grapefruit seed oil is fun but can be overpowering if you cover your body with it.

 Why You Should Trust Us